Aalto-LeTech/aplus-courses/README.md

 # ![Small_Logo](images/small_logo.png) Intellij IDEA plugin for A+ Courses

+## Welcome

+This repository hosts the code for [IntelliJ IDEA](https://www.jetbrains.com/idea/) plugin operating with [A+ LMS](https://github.com/apluslms/a-plus).
+It allows users to retrieve, submit and manipulate assignments for introductory programming courses taught at Aalto Univerity Computer Science Faculty (like "Programming 1").

+The project is developed under [Aalto Le-Tech research group](https://research.cs.aalto.fi/LeTech/) and is steered by [@jsorva](https://github.com/jsorva) and [@oseppata](https://github.com/oseppala).

 ## Maintenance

 If you are a Student discovered an issue you'd like to report, please turn to [Teaching Assistants (TA)](https://plus.cs.aalto.fi/o1/2020/w01/ch01/#course-staff), so they would handle.
 For (head) TAs, please create issues directly here: [Aalto-LeTech/intellij-plugin/issues](https://github.com/Aalto-LeTech/intellij-plugin/issues).